e271828e/Flight.jl/doc/piston.md

 Figure 3-5 provides fuel consumption as:
 $$\dot{m} = \dot{m}(\omega,P,mix)$$

 Where $P$ is the actual engine power output.
-This could be

 To model any fuel injected piston engine in the Lycoming lineup, for example IO-540, non-dimensionalize: